Inside SAP SD pricing: from configuration to real-world order execution

 What is SAP SD pricing procedure and why does it matter?

 Pricing procedures are an organized listing of calculation steps that SAP performs in sequence every time the sales document is either modified or created.
-Each step corresponds to a specific type of condition: the name of a rule like a base rate discount, a customer discount or tax and the system decides on which value is applicable by examining condition records within the databases.
+Each step corresponds to a specific type of condition: the name of a rule like a base rate discount, a customer discount or tax and the system decides on which value is applicable by examining records related to the condition within the databases.

 Beyond the accuracy, a well-designed pricing process also improves the efficiency of operations.
 Pricing determination is automated; sales reps do not have to manually input prices.
-Any changes to commercial terms — such as a new client discount or a new freight scale, or a promotional price — are recorded in the condition records and are effective immediately across all documents.
-This is one of the core strengths of SAP Sales and Distribution as a billing and order management platform.
+Any changes to commercial terms - such as a new client discount or a new freight scale, or a promotional price - are recorded in the conditions records and are effective immediately across all documents.

 The three pillars: condition types, access sequences, and pricing tables